Articles & Bylaws

 3. Voting Groups

-The twelve voting groups of the Faculty Senate shall be as follows:
+The eleven voting groups of the Faculty Senate shall be as follows:

 Information Systems & Technology

 Teaching & Learning